dedis/kyber/pairing/bn256/README.md

 bn256
 -----

 Package bn256 implements a particular bilinear group at the 128-bit security level.
-The basis for this package is the code from https://github.com/cloudflare/bn256 which itself is a modification It is a modification of the official version at https://golang.org/x/crypto/bn256 but all operations are ~10 times faster.
+The basis for this package is the code from https://github.com/cloudflare/bn256 which itself is a modification of the official version at https://golang.org/x/crypto/bn256 but all operations are ~10 times faster.

 Bilinear groups are the basis of many of the new cryptographic protocols that have been proposed over the past decade.
 They consist of a triplet of groups